 If you need to communicate securely while conducting research, for example, with members of your research team or human participants, messaging apps on your cell phone are often the safest choice as they strongly encrypt all communication.
 For highly sensitive topics, apps with a focus on privacy and security like Signal are ideal.
 However, the vastly more popular WhatsApp provides similar encryption and is likely already used by your interlocutors.

-When you have to rely on e-mail for communication, the Pretty Good Private (PGP) standard provides state of the art protection via encryption, but is not currently widely adopted.
+When you have to rely on e-mail for communication, the Pretty Good Privacy (PGP) standard provides state of the art protection via encryption, but is not currently widely adopted.

 Especially if you are travelling with a laptop, you should ensure that your hard disk is encrypted.
 This is a standard feature of operating systems, referred to as “File Vault” on Mac and “Bit Locker” on Windows.
 Without disk encryption, anyone who gets access to your computer can read all your files, even if they do not know your account password.

-For additional security and particularly sensitive data, consider using a dedicated encryption tool such as Veracrypt.
+For particularly sensitive data, consider using a dedicated encryption tool such as Veracrypt for additional security.

 Data Safety and Security Self-assessment